-- Observe the vehicle dimensions incl. the transported goods. - Observe the permissible passage dimensions (height, width).
+- Observe the vehicle dimensions incl. the transported goods. - Observe the permissible passage dimensions (height, width). - When driving in curves, be mindful of the semitrailer swivelling out.

 Dangers when manoeuvring, coupling and uncoupling

 When manoeuvring or coupling and uncoupling, there is a lethal risk of crushing for persons standing between the tractor unit and the trailer as well as in the coupling area.